-14That may seem like a pretty small sammple to you, but the technology available to analyze genomes has advanced tremendously since Cann et al. did their work.
-To sequence a segment of DNA for example required, among other things, running samples on a polyacrylamide gel, producing an autoradiogram, and manually reading the results.
+14That may seem like a pretty small sample to you, but the technology available to analyze genomes has advanced tremendously since Cann et al. did their work.
+To sequence a segment of DNA for example, required, among other things, running samples on a polyacrylamide gel, producing an autoradiogram, and manually reading the results.
 The process took about 2 weeks per sequence.

-15Luo et al. [80] recently presented data suggesting that mitochondria may sometimes be biparentally inherited in humans and that whether or not biparental inheritance occurs seems to be determined by the nuclear genotype of the mother.
+15Luo et al. [82] recently presented data suggesting that mitochondria may sometimes be biparentally inherited in humans and that whether or not biparental inheritance occurs seems to be determined by the nuclear genotype of the mother.

-origin of modern human populations, because there had to be a coalescence somewhere.
+until the recent historical past (no more than 500 generations ago) the human population was small and humans lived in small hunter-gatherer groups, so an effective number of females of 5000 and a total effective size of 10,000 may not be unreasonable.
+If that's true, then the geographical location of mitochondrial Eve need not tell us anything about the origin of modern human populations, because there had to be a coalescence somewhere.
 There's no guarantee, from this evidence alone, that the Y-chromosome Adam would have lived in Africa, too.
-Having said that, my limited reading of the literature suggests that more extensive recent dara are consistent with the "Out of Africa" scenario.
-Y-chromosome polymorphisms, for example, are also consistent with the "Out of Africa" hypothesis [124].
+Having said that, my limited reading of the literature suggests that more extensive recent data are consistent with the "Out of Africa" scenario.
+Y-chromosome polymorphisms, for example, are also consistent with the "Out of Africa" hypothesis [128].
 Interestingly, dating of Y-chromosome polymorphisms suggests that Y-chromosome Adam left Africa only 35,000 - 89,000 years ago.